Shishugounykus

-Shishugounykus (meaning "Shishugou claw" after the Shishugou Formation where it was found) is a genus of basal alvarezsaurian dinosaur from the Shishugou Formation from Xinjiang in China.
+Shishugounykus (meaning "Shishugou claw") is a genus of basal alvarezsaurian dinosaur from the Shishugou Formation of Xinjiang, China.
 The type and only species is Shishugounykus inexpectus.
 The specific name refers to the unexpected discovery of another species of alvarezsaur from the Shishugou Formation (other alvarezsaurs from this formation include Haplocheirus and possibly Aorun).
-Its affinities to alvarezsaurs has subsequently been questioned.
+Its affinities to alvarezsaurs have subsequently been questioned.